Skip to contents

 Aesthetics

-geom_median_lines() and geom_mean_lines() understand the following aesthetics (at least one of the bold aesthetics is required):
+geom_median_lines() and geom_mean_lines() understand the following aesthetics (at least one of v_var and h_var are required):

 v_var